 This section provides an inventory of the city's existing park sites and facilities.
-Map X illustrates the location of existing and future facilities.
-The newly adopted active transportation plan map is also provided to present the city's trail system plan as seen hereon.
+Map 2.1 illustrates the location of existing and future facilities.
+The newly adopted Active Transportation Plan(ATP) map is also provided to present the city's trail system plan.

-CLASSIFICATION OF PARKS
+CLASSIFICATION OF PARKS Mini Parks

-Mini Parks